 1. Native Ad Development: Custom stories and articles that are informational and useful to the reader, but are sponsored visually and contextually by your advertiser.

 2. Web Edition Native Ads: When the custom stories mentioned above are published in your web edition, so that subscribers receive it in their monthly, bi-monthly, or quarterly digest.
 And this content is open to the public so you can also promote it in social media and share it with non-subscribers.

 3. Email Extras: A series of emails that promotes the sponsor, which may be provided by the sponsor or you.
-In the example below, Metro Parent shares the native ad previously published in their web magazine with their email list through a dedicated email spotlight.

-4. Email Banner Ads & Text Email Ads: Visual and text-based ads that are displayed between editorial content in daily email newsletters.
+4. Email Banner Ads & Email Text Ads: Visual and text-based ads that are displayed between editorial content in daily email newsletters.

 5. Web Channel Sponsorship: Exclusive sponsorship of a topic channel, where the only ads displayed are those of the advertiser, and these may display above, to the side, and within editorial content.

 6. Social Media Distribution Campaigns: A series of social posts written by you or the sponsor, and hashtagged with #ad or #sponsored according to FTC native ad regulations.